 Other key lawyers:

-- Advised ACR and the selling shareholders on the $660m sale of Asia Capital Reinsurance Group, a pan-Asian reinsurance platform, to Catalina Holdings (Bermuda).
+- Advised ACR Capital Holdings and its major shareholders on the sale of Asia Capital Reinsurance Group, a pan-Asian reinsurance platform.